tencent cloud

 "sasl.mechanism": "PLAIN",

-// Configure an ACL policy locally
+// Configure the ACL policy locally.

 "security.protocol": "SASL_PLAINTEXT",